Chapter 16

 PROBATIONARY-TEMPORARY ASSIGNMENT—For purposes of this policy, a temporary assignment without pay is a temporary separation of a probationary faculty member from the University that DOES NOT interrupt the probationary period.
 (For the duration of the temporary assignment without pay, the probationary faculty member is not paid from funds administered by the University except for such fringe benefits as may be permitted by State regulations.)

 PROBATIONARY-LEAVE OF ABSENCE WITHOUT PAY—For purposes of this policy, a leave of absence without pay is a temporary separation of a probationary faculty member from the University that DOES interrupt the probationary period.
-A probation extension requires University Committee and Provost approval (only Provost's approval is necessary for an extension of the probationary period for up to one year if the leave is due to birth or adoption); it is approved only for an activity that substantially interrups the ability of the probationary faculty member to establish, within the normal probationary period, a record that would warrant the granting of tenure.
+A probation extension requires University Committee and Provost approval (only Provost's approval is necessary for an extension of the probationary period for up to one year if the leave is due to birth or adoption); it is approved only for an activity that substantially interrupts the ability of the probationary faculty member to establish, within the normal probationary period, a record that would warrant the granting of tenure.
 The only difference between a temporary assignment and a leave of absence is that a leave of absence may be the basis for an extension of the normal probationary period.

 Request for Temporary Assignment or LOA of One Year or Less

-Ordinarily, a temporary assignment or leave of absence is granted for a maximum of one year.
-However, under appropriate circumstances, an assignment or leave may be extended up to one additional year.
-An extension requires the affirmative recommendation of the departmental executive committee and the dean.
-The decision whether to approve the leave typically is based on the needs and funding of the unit, except in the case of family and medical leave (see Chapter 16.03).
-Once approved by the dean, the leave request is forwarded to the Academic Personnel Office.
-The request for an extension is forwarded to the University Committee and the Provost/Vice Chancellor for Academic Affairs for final approval.
+Ordinarily, a leave of absence is granted for a maximum of one year, or a maximum of three semesters in three years even if no single absence exceeds one year, but under appropriate circumstances upon recommendation of the executive committee and the dean, and with the approval of the University Committee and the vice chancellor for academic affairs and provost, it may be renewed.
+The decision whether to approve the leave typically is based on the needs and funding of the unit, however, APO should be consulted prior to denial of an unpaid medical leave of absence request.
+If a leave extension is submitted, indicate the dates of the initial leave on the Leave of Absence form.
+The request for an extension should be submitted to APO and is then forwarded to the University Committee and the Provost/Vice Chancellor for Academic Affairs for final approval.

 Effective With Notification Regarding Failure to Return